Have You Been Charged With Shoplifting in Minnesota?

 How Can I Keep Shoplifting Off My Permanent Record?

 First, you should seek the counsel of an experienced criminal defense attorney.
 Do not consider pleading guilty until you have explored all of your legal rights and options.
 Even if you are guilty there are ways to keep this offense off your criminal record.
 Remember, trying to explain away the crime will do you no good; anything you say in court may be used against you.
 Trying to explain to the judge what you did may not be helpful.
 The judge by himself cannot dismiss your case and cannot give you advice.
-At the arraingment, the judge is only interested in two things: plead guilty or not guilty.
+At the arraignment, the judge is only interested in two things: plead guilty or not guilty.
 Also, if you go to court, the Clerk may announce your name and your charge in open court-how embarrassing!

 Having any type of permanent theft conviction on your record has major negative consequences.
 Employers, landlords, credit bureaus, landlords, colleges, professional schools do background checks and they may find your conviction.
 No matter how minor the offense you may find it difficult to explain it away.
 Imagine you go to court alone, and plead guilty and avoid jail time.
 Think you did a good job representing yourself?
 Fast-forward five years and you are interviewing for your dream job and your potential employer asks you about your shoplifting conviction.
 What are you going say…it was just ten dollars?
 The discovery of the theft conviction may end the interview.
 It may cost you that job.
 No one can predict the future, but this could happen to you if you do not handle your case properly.